Table of Contents

 first and last name.
 They aren't necessarily unqiue.

 users can select from a number of pre-defined nicknames for their players.
-After six months of managing a club, users are allowed to create their own custom nicknames for their players.
+After one year of managing a club, users are allowed to create their own custom nicknames for their players.

 Primary Position & Position List:

 the primary position (the position listed at the top right of the player page or on the left side of the roster page), is the position that a player is most experienced at playing.
 It's not necessarily the position he would be best suited to play in the long term.
 The position list (available on lower right side of the player page), lists all the positions that a player is experienced playing (those in upper case have more experience, those in lower case have less experience).
 A player can gain position experience by playing at that position in any game (including spring training games and in the minor leagues) which over time will result in the position list expanding or changing.
 Additionally, with sufficient playing time at another position, a player's primary position can change.
 This, however, may take as long as a couple of seasons to occur.

 Position ratings are a measure of how experienced and how well a player will play a specific position.
 In addition to having appropriate defensive skills (range, fielding & arm) for that position, a player should have some experience at the position to play it well.
 A superior rating at a position will affect all aspects of defense at that position including catching, fielding, throwing and more complex operations like turning double plays etc.